 Data Processing Addendum

-THIS DATA PROCESSING ADDENDUM("DPA”) is made and entered by and between the Company or its Affiliate performing Services (herein after referred to as "Processor”) and Client.
+DATA PROCESSING ADDENDUM(“DPA”) is made and entered by and between the Company or its Affiliate performing Services (herein after referred to as “Processor”) and Counterparty.
 Unless otherwise defined in this DPA, the capitalized terms set forth herein shall have the meanings set forth in these General Terms.
-This DPA may refer to either the Processor or Client, as applicable, as a "Party” or collectively as the "Parties”.
+This DPA may refer to either the Processor or Counterparty, as applicable, as a "Party” or collectively as the "Parties”.

 - Definitions.
 Unless otherwise defined, capitalized terms used herein shall carry the following meanings:

 - "California Consumer Privacy Act of 2018” or "CCPA” means Assembly Bill 375 of the California House of Representatives, an act to add Title 1.81.5 (commencing with Section 1798.100) to Part 4 of Division 3 of the Civil Code, relating to privacy and approved by the California Governor on June 28, 2018”s.

 - "Contracted Processor" means the Processor or a Subprocessor.

 - "Counterparty” means the Counterparty identified in the Service Order.

 - "Counterparty Content” means any data, file attachments, text, images, reports, personal information, or other content that is transferred to Contracted Processor by the Counterparty.
 For the avoidance of doubt, Counterparty Content does not include usage, statistical, or technical information that does not reveal the actual contents of the Counterparty Content;